Rmg92/odin_etch-a-sketch/README.md

 This was a nice project to pratice on how to manipulate the HTML and CSS using the javascript.

-## Future
+## To-Do

-- Add a slider to chose the sketchpad size instead of asking for the size
+- [x] Add a slider to chose the sketchpad size instead of asking for the size
-- Add a choice for random RBG
+- [ ] Add a choice for random RBG
-- Add a choice for shades of black
+- [ ] Add a choice for shades of black
-- Add a color picker
+- [ ] Add a color picker